tauself/tauself.github.io/README.md

   <img width="300" height="300" src="https://tauself.github.io/ezgif-5-a17819ac3b.gif">
 </p>

 This image shows the behavior of the zeros of a sum of exponentials.
-This relates to the Riemann Hypothesis.
+This relates to the constructive proof of the Riemann Hypothesis.
 <p align="center">
   <img width="300" height="300" src="https://tauself.github.io/ExpZeros2.png">
 </p>